frederic-perez/AmE-dictionary/data/dictionary.md

 __tat__ _n_ :two: __3__ _informal_ (tatt) A mark or design made on the skin; a tattoo.
 __tater tot__ _n_ (tater tots) _(food)_ A small cylindrical piece of grated potato, generally deep-fried.
 The name “tater tot” is a registered trademark of the American frozen food company Ore-Ida, but is often used as a generic term.
 “Tater” is short for _potato_. _The refrigerated warehouse holds millions of pounds of tater tots._
 __tatter__ _v_ :four: (tattered) To make or become ragged: _tattered jeans; a tattered reputation._
+__tatterdemalion__ _n_ /ˌtæt ər dɪˈmeɪl yən, -ˈmæl-/ A person wearing ragged or tattered clothing. _Syn_ ragamuffin _It was a crew of tatterdemalions that limped and straggled and wandered back into Barnesdale that day._
 __tatters__ _n_ :two::hammer::camera: (in tatters) _It is in tatters._ _Its reputation is in tatters._
 __tatting__ _v_
 __tattle<sup>1</sup>__ _n_